TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 ```

-The numerical solution of both stationary advection-diffusion equation {eq}`advdifs` and instationary advection-diffusion equation {eq}`advdifi` will be dealt with separately below.
+We first deals with the numerical solution of stationary advection-diffusion equation {eq}`advdifs` and then that of instationary advection-diffusion equation {eq}`advdifi` in a separate section.

 ## Stationary advection-diffusion equation